-Information concerning market risk is incorporated herein by reference to Item 7A of our Annual Report on Form 10-K for the fiscal year ended December 31, 2012, as supplemented by the information under "Management's Discussion and Analysis of Financial Condition and Results of Operations - Market Risks" within Item 2 above.
-Other than the developments described thereunder, including changes in the fair values of our assets, there have been no other material changes in our quantitative or qualitative exposure to market risk since December 31, 2012.
+Information concerning market risk is incorporated herein by reference to Part II, Item 7A of our Annual Report on Form 10-K for the fiscal year ended December 31, 2012, as supplemented by the information under "Management's Discussion and Analysis of Financial Condition and Results of Operations - Business Update" and "Market Risks" within Item 2 above and under "Risk Factors" in Part II, Item 1A of this Quarterly Report on Form 10-Q. Other than the developments described thereunder, including changes in the fair values of our assets, there have been no other material changes in our quantitative or qualitative exposure to market risk since December 31, 2012.